 - 3 drops of Lavender oil

 Place the resulting mixture in a 2.5 oz spray bottle.
 Shake before spraying and apply generously over the affected areas.

-Aloe vera is a sunburn soother and causes cell regeneration, while Peppermint, Lavender, and Magnolia combine to reduce itchiness, promote relaxation, and even cool your skin down.
+Aloe vera is a sunburn soother and causes cell regeneration, while Peppermint, and Lavender combine to reduce itchiness, promote relaxation, and even cool your skin down.
 Combined with witch hazel’s tannins, this mixture can help you feel better, sooner.

 Which Oil Has the Highest SPF?

 Some homemade sunscreen recipes call for sun-protectant oils with SPF, including Coconut oil and Carrot Seed essential oil.
 Is there any truth to the claim about essential oils with SPF, or should you stick to store-bought sunscreens?